 Testosterone therapy may be used for a variety of medical conditions.
-Testosterone therapy may have side effects, such as acne or other skin problems, prostate growth, and reduced sperm production.
+It may come with side effects, such as acne or other skin problems, prostate growth, and reduced sperm production.

-So what’s the connection?
-First, take a moment to learn about testosterone and cholesterol.
+What’s the connection?
+Read on to learn more about testosterone and cholesterol.

 Testosterone therapy is usually given for one of two reasons.
-Some men suffer from a condition known as hypogonadism.
+First, some males have a condition known as hypogonadism.
 If you have hypogonadism, your body doesn’t make enough testosterone.
-Testosterone is important.
+Testosterone is an important hormone.
 It plays a key role in the development and maintenance of male physical traits.

-Testosterone levels start to decline in men after age 30, but the decline is gradual.
-That decrease in testosterone is the second reason a man may be given testosterone therapy.
-Some men want to make up for the lost muscle mass and sex drive that results from this natural decrease in testosterone.
+The second reason is to treat the natural decline of testosterone.
+Testosterone levels start to decline in males after age 30, but the decline is gradual.
+Some want to make up for the lost muscle mass and sex drive that results from this decrease in testosterone.

-Cholesterol is a type of fat or lipid found in the bloodstream.
-We need some cholesterol for healthy cell productions.
-A buildup of too much LDL cholesterol, however, leads to the formation of plaques in the arteries.
+Cholesterol is a fatlike substance found in the bloodstream.
+We need some cholesterol for healthy cell production.
+A buildup of too much LDL cholesterol, however, leads to the formation of plaque in the walls of arteries.
 This is known as atherosclerosis.

-HDL cholesterol is often referred to as the good cholesterol.
-It takes LDL cholesterol from your bloodstream to your liver.
-Once LDL cholesterol is in your liver it can eventually be filtered out of your body.
-A low HDL level is considered a risk factor for heart disease, while high HDL has a protective effect.
+Once LDL cholesterol is in your liver, it can eventually be filtered out of your body.
+A low HDL level is considered a risk factor for heart disease.
+A high HDL has a protective effect.

-Scientists have observed that men who take testosterone medications may have decreases in their HDL levels.
-Results of studies have not been consistent, however.
-The effect of testosterone on HDL cholesterol appears to vary depending on the person.
+The effect of testosterone on HDL cholesterol may vary depending on the person.
 Age may be a factor.
 The type or dose of your testosterone medication may also influence its effect on your cholesterol.

-Another study found that men who had normal HDL and LDL cholesterol levels had no significant changes after they took testosterone.
-Researchers in that same study found that men with chronic disease saw their HDL levels drop slightly.
+The review also notes other researchers found that males who had normal HDL and LDL cholesterol levels had no significant changes in their cholesterol levels after they took testosterone.
+But those same researchers found that males with chronic disease saw their HDL levels drop slightly.

-As more and more men consider taking testosterone supplements, it’s encouraging to know that there’s a lot of research about the safety and value of this type of hormone replacement therapy.
+Currently, the effect of testosterone on cholesterol isn’t clear.
+As more and more people consider taking testosterone supplements, it’s encouraging to know that there’s a lot of researchers looking into the safety and value of this type of hormone replacement therapy.

 Unfortunately, researchers have yet to provide a definitive answer about testosterone and cholesterol.
 It’s important to understand that there may be a connection.
 If you decide to use testosterone therapy, make sure you consider all of the risks and benefits.

-Follow your doctor’s advice about a heart-healthy lifestyle and taking any prescribed medications.
+Follow your doctor’s advice about a heart-healthy lifestyle, and take any prescribed medications.
 This can help keep your cholesterol, blood pressure, and other manageable risk factors under control.

-Assume there may be a connection between testosterone and cholesterol, and be proactive about keeping your cholesterol levels in a safe range.
+Assume there may be a connection between testosterone and cholesterol.
+Be proactive about keeping your cholesterol levels in a safe range.